-Table 2 Standards for activities located in the Medium Density Residential Precinct and the High Density Residential Precinct Non-compliance status 3 or more-bedroom unit: 12m 2 with a minimum dimension of 4.5 8m.
-49.5.24.3 All outdoor living space shall be directly accessible from the residential unit and shall be free from buildings, parking spaces, servicing and manoeuvring areas. seating, landscaping, and informal play spaces and receives 49.5.24.4 Buildings with 4 or more residential units above ground level shall provide an additional 4m2 of common space per bedroom of above ground level units.
-Common space shall be landscaped, free of vehicles and accessible. accessible to all units it is intended to Exclusions: Rule 49.5.24.4 does not apply where the primary entrance of a building is within 100m walking distance of a public park. serve.
-49.5.25 Lighting and Glare RD 49.5.25.1 All exterior lighting shall be directed downward and away from adjacent sites and roads.
-Discretion is restricted to effects of light and 49.5.25.2 No activity on any site shall result in greater than a 3.0 lux spill (horizontal or vertical) of lights onto any other site measured at any point inside the boundary of the other site. glare on amenity values, the transportation network and the night sky 49.5.26 Building separation within sites RD The minimum separation distance between buildings containing residential units within the site shall comply with the following: Discretion is restricted to: 49.5.26.1 Up to two storeys: 2m 3 storeys: 4m 4 storeys: 6m 5 or more storeys: 8m a.
-External appearance, location and visual dominance of the building; and b.
-Effects on Except that this shall not apply to shared walls for terrace or other attached building typologies. residential amenity.
+Table 2 Standards for activities located in the Medium Density Residential Precinct and the High Density Residential Precinct Non-compliance status 3 or more-bedroom unit: 12m2 with a minimum dimension of 1.5m.
+49.5.24.3 All outdoor living space shall be directly accessible from the residential unit and shall be free from buildings, parking space enaces and servicing and manoeuvring areas.
+49.5.24.4 Buildings with 4 or more residential units above ground lev shall provide an additional 4m2 of common space per bedroor of above ground level units.
+Common space shall be landscaped, free of vehicles and accessible.
+Exclusions: Rule 49.5.24.4 does not apply where the primary entrance of accessible to all e units it is intended to Exclusions: Rule 49.5.24.4 does not apply where the primary entrance of building is within 100m walking distance of a public park. a serve.
+49.5.25 Lighting and Glare RD 49.5.25.1 All exterior lighting shall be directed downward and away from adjacent sites and roads. n Discretion is restricted to effects of light and 49.5.25.2 No activity on any site shall result in greater than a 3.0 lux sp (horizontal or vertical) of lights onto any other site measured any point inside the boundary of the other site. glare on amenity 49.5.26 Building separation within sites RD The minimum separation distance between buildings containing residential units within the site shall comply with the following: Discretion is restricted to: 49.5.26.1 Up to two storeys: 2m a.
+External 3 storeys: 4m appearance, location and visual 4 storeys: 6m dominance of the 5 or more storeys: 8m building; and b.
+Effects on residential Except that this shall not apply to shared walls for terrace or other attached building typologies. amenity.
 49.5.26.2 Where there is a difference in the number of storeys of the two buildings, the larger separation distance shall apply.
-49.5.27 Fencing Any fencing located between any road boundary or boundary with a reserve or swale shall have a maximum height of 1.2m, except that fences may be up to 1.8m where they are visually permeable.
-RD Discretion is restricted to effects on passive surveillance of the street.
-49.5.28 Residential Storage RD Every residential unit shall have a storage space comprising at least 2m3 per one bedroom and an additional storage space of 1m3 for every bedroom thereafter.
-Discretion is restricted to effects on residential amenity, including provision of alternative storage solutions.
-49.5.29 Maximum building length RD 49.5.29.1 In the Medium Density Residential Precinct, the length of any building elevation above the ground floor level shall not exceed 26m.
-Discretion is restricted to external appearance, location
+49.5.27 Fencing RD Any fencing located between any road boundary or boundary with a reservence or swale shall have a maximum height of 1.2m, except that fences may be used to 1.8m where they are visually permeable.
+49.5.28 Residential Storage RD Every residential unit shall have a storage space comprising at least 2m3 pone bedroom and an additional storage space of 1m3 for every bedroom thereafter.
+49.5.29 Maximum building length RD 49.5.29.1 In the Medium Density Residential Precinct, the length of an building elevation above the ground floor level shall not excee 26m.